 I’m also pleased with how easy it was.
-That’s the part of the program I’m really proud of: because it’s customized to the goals, needs, and abilities of the individual, it’s set up for success.
-In my case, I’m a snacker, so I had to address my snacking.
-But I love food, so I had to address it in a manner that wouldn’t make me rebel.
-I knew from the start I could do it.
-That helps.
+That’s the part of the program I’m really proud of.
+In my case, I’m a snacker who loves food, so I had to address eating in a manner that wouldn’t make me rebel.
 For me, the online reporting was huge.
 I managed to beat quite a few cravings because I knew I had to report how I did, and I didn’t want to report that I had missed the mark.
 Keeping my goals in mind was also very effective for me, and was the source of a few craving victories.

 I did have some falters – I didn’t get as much sleep as I should.
 But I did much better over that 4 weeks than I normally do, or than I would have if I hadn’t been focusing on it and keeping track.
 And sleep matters when it comes to weight loss!
 Or so says all the research.
 The cool thing is that I’ve been largely sticking to most of these principles since stopping last week.
 I am allowing myself more indulgences, but it’s Christmas, and I want to.
 Also, I’ve been visiting with my brother and my sister-in-law and they keep a lot of very tempting junk food in the house.

-All that to say, I’ll be joining any of my clients on the Get Lean in 2013 program, as I’d like to get the full 8 week effect instead of just 4 weeks.
+All that to say, I’ll be joining any of my clients on the next Get Lean program, as I’d like to get the full 8 week effect instead of just 4 weeks.

 Think you can do better than I did?